Alexander Bortnikov

-Alexander Vasilyevich Bortnikov (Алекса́ндр Васи́льевич Бо́ртников; born 15 November 1951) is a Russian intelligence officer who has served as the director of the Russian Federal Security Service (FSB) since 2008.
+Alexander Vasilyevich Bortnikov (Алекса́ндр Васи́льевич Бо́ртников; born 15 November 1951) is a Russian intelligence officer who has served as the director of the Federal Security Service (FSB) since 2008.
 He is one of the most powerful members of the silovik faction of president Vladimir Putin's inner circle.
-A Hero of the Russian Federation since 2019, he also holds the rank of General of the Army, the highest grade in use in the Russian military.
+A Hero of the Russian Federation since 2019, he also holds the rank of General of the Army, the second highest grade in use in the Russian military.
+According to some experts, it is likely Bortnikov played a key role in Putin's decision to invade Ukraine in 2022.

 Early life and career

 Bortnikov was born in Molotov, Russian SFSR, Soviet Union (now Perm, Russia) in 1951.
-In 1966 he joined Komsomol, the Communist Party's youth wing.
+In 1966, he joined Komsomol, the Communist Party's youth wing.
 He graduated from the Leningrad Institute of Railway Engineers in 1973, joining the Communist Party nearly immediately upon graduation.
 He then worked as a railway engineer in Gatchina for two years before joining the Committee for State Security (KGB) in 1975.
-He spent the next 28 years working for the KGB, its interim successor the Federal Counterintelligence Service (FSK), and ultimately the FSB, based in Saint Petersburg/ Leningrad for the entire period.
+He spent the next 28 years working for the KGB, its interim successor the Federal Counterintelligence Service (FSK), and ultimately the FSB, based in Leningrad/Saint Petersburg for the entire period.
 According to The Times of London, Bortnikov and Vladimir Putin first met while both stationed in Leningrad in the 1970s, however Bortnikov has never elaborated on rumors about their first meeting.

 Bortnikov's break came in June 2003, when Sergey Smirnov, chief of the Saint Petersburg and Leningrad Oblast FSB, was sent to Moscow to become the principal deputy to the director of the agency amid the Three Whales Corruption Scandal.
 Bortnikov was promoted to fill the vacancy.
 On 24 February 2004 he was moved to Moscow and made chief of the Economic Security Service of the FSB, a deputy director of the agency.
-Sergey Naryshkin, the current head of the SVR, was transferred from St. Petersburg to Moscow at the same time.
+Sergey Naryshkin, the current head of the Foreign Intelligence Service (SVR), was transferred from St. Petersburg to Moscow at the same time.

 In February 2007, Russian magazine The New Times wrote about the plan to murder defected FSB officer Alexander Litvinenko with reference to a source in the FSB, alleging "head of the FSB Economic Security Department general-lieutenant Alexander Bortnikov had allegedly been appointed overseer of the operation."

 In May 2007, he was reported to have been implicated in a money laundering case investigated by the Russian Interior Ministry in connection with the murder of the Central Bank Deputy Head Andrey Kozlov.